ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/sample_page.md

 ```
 **2. “Individual-level” Conditional Causal Effect Estimates**

-The goal for this part is to build a causal forest model with all demographic characteristics, score each customer and decide to send an offer to which customer.
+The goal for this part is to build a causal forest model with all demographic characteristics included.
+Score each customer and decide to send a promotional email to which customer.

 ```
 ######################################## conditional effect #######################################